Georg Hack

 Georg Hack (born 20 February 1950) is a former international speedway rider from West Germany.
+He earned 26 international caps for the West German national speedway team.

 Speedway career

 Hack reached the final of the Speedway World Championship in the 1982 Individual Speedway World Championship representing West Germany.
 He has also reached the final of the Individual Speedway Long Track World Championship on eight occasions during the period 1977 until 1985.

+Hack rode in the final of the 1981 and 1982 World Team Cup.

 He rode in the top tier of British Speedway, riding for Ipswich Witches.